 - The Scholarly Research Center is founded to sponsor various research projects of special relevance to the mission of the Institute.
 The Human Nature Project and the Anthropology Project are established at this time.

-- Rev. Richard Gill, L.C., S.T.L., is appointed by the IPS Board of Directors as the first president of IPS.
+- Rev. Richard Gill, L.C., S.T.L., is appointed as the first president of IPS.

 - The Centre for Philosophical Psychology opens in collaboration with Blackfriars Hall at the University of Oxford in England.

 - The IPS Press is established to publish approaches to psychological sciences that are integrated with a Catholic view of the human person and the moral life.